Hung Ga: The Hung Ga curriculum of Wong Fei-hung

 This routine serve as a bridge between the external force of Tiger Crane and the internal focus of Iron Wire.
 "Five Animals" (literally "Five Forms") refers to the characteristic Five Animals of the Southern Chinese martial arts: Dragon, Snake, Tiger, Leopard, and Crane.
 "Five Elements" refers to the five classical Chinese elements: Earth, Water, Fire, Metal, and Wood.

-The Hung Ga Five Animal Fist was choreographed by Wong Fei-hung and expanded by Lam Sai-wing (林世榮), a senior student and teaching assistant of Wong Fei-hung, into the Five Animal Five Element Fist (also called the "Ten Form Fist").
+The Hung Ga Five Animal Fist was choreographed by Wong Fei-hung and expanded by Lam Sai-wing, a senior student and teaching assistant of Wong Fei-hung, into the Five Animal Five Element Fist (or the "Ten Form Fist").
 In the Lam Sai-wing branch of Hung Ga, the Five Animal Five Element Fist has largely, but not entirely, superseded the Five Animal Fist, which has become associated with Dang Fong and others who were not around when the Five Animal Five Element Fist was modified.